aol/micro-server/readme.md

 Spring Boot support is added with v0.5, so now you can launch a Spring Boot application that runs on a Grizzly Server with Jersey 2 and Microserver Jersey / Spring Integration.
 Your Spring Boot apps can also take advantage of Microserver optimisations and enhancements such as co-locating services with shared Spring resources (you might want to do this, to reduce consumption of scarce resources such as datasource connections to critical dbs).

+This version also includes validation via Jersey bean validation and hibernate validator.